 I’ll want you to sit down and spill it.
 What are you learning right now?
 What’s going on with your kids?
 And where did you get those incredible pants?
 This means that if you’re coming to my house for a meal, you’ll likely get take-out or a frozen pizza.
 I cannot simmer or saute or poach while engaged in a conversation, and I’ll always choose the conversation.
-This also means I’m a naturally poor hostess, too lost in stories or thought or sentences to notice your glass needs re-filling or the cookies have burned.
+This also means I’m a naturally poor hostess, often too lost in stories or thought or sentences to notice your glass needs re-filling or the cookies have burned.
 For this reason, guests must fend for themselves.
 Sorry about that.
 Come anyway, please.

 We might talk about religion, too.
 I have a deeply rooted faith in God, but I will say this: I sometimes find myself disenchanted with modern churches and American Christianity.
 I say this not to spark a debate or discount the beauty of community, but to extinguish the assumption that Christians have it figured out.
 I wonder if I’m doing it wrong – if we’re all doing it wrong – and have a very real desire to strip religion down to the bare basics that Jesus taught: servanthood and obedience and generosity and grace and reverence and love and love and love.
 The hard kind of love that’s grueling and messy, that heals marriages and surprises strangers and transforms generations.
 The kind that cannot possibly be done in our own power; the kind that makes God evident, tangible.
 Real.

 We might talk about children, families, relationships.
-Ken and Bee are my biggest priority; my proudest prize.
+Ken, Bee and Scout are my biggest priority; my proudest prize.
 Motherhood and marriage are hard work and I’m fairly unapologetic about learning to be better at both.
 It’s an ever-evolving process – one that I do not take lightly.
 When Bee was first born, the balance seemed too unsteady.
 The plates spun too fast; the expectations piled too high.
-Yet somewhere along the way, just recently, I realized that – for me – the only plates I truly wanted to spin were the ones that held my family.
+Yet somewhere along the way, I realized that – for me – the only plates I truly wanted to spin were the ones that held my family.
 And then it became easier.
 Far, far easier.
 And far more enjoyable.
 When I stopped fighting for the person I thought I wanted to be and – instead – embraced the person my family needed, everything shifted.
 Because it turns out, the person I want to be is the person my family needs.
 I cannot serve those beyond my four walls and neglect the needs within my own home.

 We might talk about current events or the latest movie or last week’s concert, but I might have nothing to say.
 I don’t follow pop culture or celebrity gossip or sports teams and I can nearly guarantee I was asleep by 9pm last night.
 We might talk about the latest Internet meme, but I probably didn’t catch that either.
 We might talk about how I’m often in my own world, churning around questions and answers and revelations in my head, and then, yes, we’d have something to work with.